-We drove into the Riff Mountains past fields and fields of Fava beans all blooming white.
-We are staying at a beautiful Pension – all colorful tiles inside the interior courtyard – simple but effective and elegant.
+We drove into the Riff Mountains past fields and fields of fava beans all blooming white.
+We could smell their fragrant blossoms as we passed by.
+We are staying at a beautiful pension – all colorful tiles inside the interior courtyard – simple but effective and elegant.
 It is quite cold here and none of the buildings are heated.
 I am glad I brought my fleece and there are also many many thick blankets for use.

-Restaurants all serve outside – homes not heated.
+All restaurants serve food outside – the homes are not heated.
 To give you an idea of how cold it is, you can see my breath indoors at all hours of the day.

 We just spent 4 hours in the home of Abdul – we met his lovely wife and his 3 sons and 1 daughter.
 I am so glad to have met this charming and interesting man.
 He has traveled throughout Europe and other countries – and he will be visiting Carmel, CA this July.
 He is an artist.
 We talked and talked some more 1111 (frustration over keyboard there).